azurecitadel/azurecitadel/content/terraform/azapi/01-rest-api.md

 There is also a link in the Reference section to the [REST API](https://docs.microsoft.com/rest/api/webpubsub/).

+Check through the documentation, the URI definition, the parameters and the examples to understand how the API call needs to be made.
+It will help to refer back to the documentation as you use the code blocks below.

 ## Construct the URI

 Use the `az rest` command to automatically handle access tokens.